Stay on Track

 Is there a deadline to participate?

-- No, you can start Stay on Track whenever works for you in the fall term, up until the last day of classes (December 5).
+- No, you can start Stay on Track whenever works for you, up until the last day of classes.

 Will I receive academic credit for participating in Stay on Track?

 - Stay on Track is not an academic program so you won't receive academic credit for your involvement, but it will appear on your co-curricular record.